kletobias/p2022/_posts/2026-02-17-from-demos-to-production-guardrails-and-review-budget.md

 layout: distill
 title: 'From Demos to Production: Guardrails and Review Budget'
 date: 2026-02-17
-description: "Generators output code fast.
+description: "Part 3/3 | Generators output code fast.
 Your bottleneck is review budget - the amount of code you can verify without losing confidence.
 Optimize for reviewability, not throughput.
 Turn architecture preferences into enforceable constraints."
 tags: ['llm', 'guardrails', 'code-review', 'automation', 'best-practices']
 category: 'LLM-centric Automation'
 comments: true